Who Are International Students?

 When you have finished your program of study at Northeast, you will have 60 days until your I-20 will be deactivated.
 You have the following options:

 - Continue studies at Northeast in another program.
 An updated I-20 must be issued to reflect these changes; make an appointment to speak to the ISA.

-- Apply for Optional Practical Training.
+- Apply for Optional Practical Training at least three months prior to completing your degree.
 Make an appointment to speak to the ISA.